unhookd/unctl/README.md

 See [ZERO_TRUST_MODE.md](./ZERO_TRUST_MODE.md) for more information on how to configure an application to deploy with zero trust.

-### Instastage mode
-In instastage mode, Unhookd will blindly deploy a given helm chart with provided values.
-This mode is used for instastage and one off deployments.

-See [INSTASTAGE_MODE.md](./INSTASTAGE_MODE.md) for more information on how to configure an application to deploy with instastage.

 ## Developing
 See [DEVELOPING.md](./DEVELOPING.md) for more information on how to develop on Unhookd.